Kosmas-Giannoutakis/AdaptiveMappings/README.md

 -   **`d...` methods (Dynamic)**:
     -   Analyzes the signal over a sliding `timeWindow` (default 5 seconds).
-    -   Finds the minimum and maximum values of the feature within that window.
+    -   Finds the minimum and maximum values of the feature that have occurred within that window.
-    -   Scales the current feature value to a `0..1` range based on that dynamic min/max.
+    -   Internally scales the current feature value to a normalized `0..1` range based on that dynamic min/max.
-    -   **Use Case**: Expressive, adaptive control that "just works" regardless of the input signal's overall level.
-Perfect for modulating parameters based on performance dynamics.
+    -   Maps this `0..1` value to your desired output range, specified by the `low` and `high` arguments.

 -   **`s...` methods (Static)**:
-    -   Compares the signal against a fixed, user-defined range (e.g., `-60` to `0` dB for amplitude).
+    -   Compares the signal against a fixed, absolute input range that you define (e.g., `-60` to `0` dB for amplitude).
-    -   Scales the current feature value to a `0..1` range based on these absolute boundaries.
+    -   Internally scales the current feature value to a normalized `0..1` range based on these absolute boundaries.
-    -   **Use Case**: Technical, precise control.
-Useful for creating triggers, gates, or effects that should only activate when a signal crosses a specific, predetermined threshold.
+    -   Maps this `0..1` value to your desired output range, specified by the `low` and `high` arguments.

 ### Method Naming Convention